 Originally approved by the FDA in 2009, Embeda® (morphine sulfate/naltrexone hydrochloride) was voluntarily recalled from the market in March 2011 due to stability issues with the manufacturing process.
 Subsequently, in November 2013, the FDA approved a manufacturing supplement for the product after the stability concerns were addressed through the manufacturing process.
 The abuse deterrent formulation of Embeda® (morphine sulfate/naltrexone hydrochloride) was granted FDA approval in October 2014, making it the third ER opioid analgesic to obtain this designation and the first among the morphine ER products.
 Embeda® (morphine sulfate/naltrexone hydrochloride) capsules contain pellets consisting of morphine sulfate with a sequestered core of naltrexone hydrochloride at a ratio of 100:4.
-If morphine sulfate/ naltrexone hydrochloride is crushed, chewed, or dissolved up to 100% of the sequestered naltrexone is released, reversing the effects of morphine, potentially precipitating withdrawal in opioid tolerant individuals, and increasing the risk of overdose and death.
-Sa
+If morphine sulfate/ naltrexone is released, reversing the effects of morphine, potentially precipitating withdrawal in opioid tolerant individuals, and increasing the risk of overdose and death.